 While we’re talking about cool cats with green eyes, we can’t forget about Cattitude Daily’s own Pepper and Mr. Purple.
 These two adopted cat brothers are also great examples of how fur color has nothing to do with eye color.

-While Pepper is a tuxedo cat and has large areas of black fur that relates to the highest level of melanin, his green eyes indicate his irises have low levels of melanocyte activity.
+While Pepper is a tuxedo cat and has large areas of black fur that relate to the highest level of melanin, his green eyes indicate his irises have low levels of melanocyte activity.
 Mr. Purple’s eyes are a similar color to Pepper’s, but his gorgeous mane of ginger floof is obviously completely different than the dapper black and white of his tuxie brother.
 The difference in their coat colors has nothing to do with their similar green eyes.

 Cats of all colors and personalities can have green eyes, and it’s safe to say they’re all gorgeous.